MaibornWolff/dynamic-landscape/README.md

 ![Cloud Landscape](./docs/screenshots/landscapeView.png)
 ![Cloud Landscape Filter](./docs/screenshots/filter.png)

-If you click on any of the icons the page will show the detailed view of the selectedservice.
+If you click on any of the icons the page will show the detailed view of the selected service.

 ![Cloud Landscape Detail View](./docs/screenshots/detailView.png)